voltraco/docs/desktop/sync.md

 4. If you have no subscription, click **Change** to upgrade to **Voltra Premium**

 ## Turn Sync on/off
-_Sync must first be activated_
+_Sync must first be activated with Voltra Premium_

 To turn Sync on or off:
 1. Navigate to the **Settings View**
 2. Click on the **Sync** tab
 3. Under **Sync**, click the toggle to turn **ON** (or **OFF** if it is already on)

+Keep Sync turned **ON** to receive metadata updates from your other devices, and to backup any changes in your metadata and files.

 ## Synced Items
 If you have sync turned on and all your tracks and albums are synced to the cloud, you will not see any visual indicators.
 You can see what it synced by changing the [Display](/desktop/sync/change-sync-display).

-## Cloud Only
+## Remote Items
-When something **exists in the cloud but not on your computer**, you will see a small cloud icon near the item indicating it is **cloud only**.
+When something **exists in the cloud but not on your computer**, you will see a small cloud icon near the item indicating it is **remote**.

-If you delete a cloud only item, it will be deleted permanently from the cloud and you do not have a local backup.
+If you delete a remote item, it will be deleted permanently from the cloud and **all other devices.**

+To **play a remote item**, you must be connected to the internet.

+## Download
+To download a remote item

+1. Hover over the track or album you would like to download
+2. Click the `•••` button
+3. Click download
+4. Item is downloaded to your music directory and will play directly from the local file

 ## Change Sync Display
 1. Navigate to the **Settings View**